GRAND VOYAGE ITALY

 Picture

 One of our favorite soups during the Christmas season or anytime during winter is Roasted Butternut Squash Soup.
-Although you can make this simply by cutting up the squash into cubes, additional depth of flavor is gained by roasting halved Butternut squash in the oven before adding to the soup.
-This can also be made using smaller Acorn squash which has a similar level of sweetness.
+Although you can make this simply by cutting up the squash into cubes and adding them directly to your other ingredients, additional depth of flavor is gained by roasting halved Butternut squash in the oven before adding to the soup.
+This can also be made using smaller Acorn squash which has a similar taste and texture.

 Ingredients

-2 butternut squash, halved with seeds scooped out and discarded.
+2 butternut squash (or one very large one), halved with seeds scooped out and discarded.

 3-4 large carrots, diced (they add texture and sweetness).